TrueBlocks/trueblocks-core/src/apps/chifra/README.md

 ---

-`chifra` is an command line tool that builds [QBlocks account monitors](../../monitors/README.md) through a series of interactive questions.
+`chifra` is an command line tool that builds [TrueBlocks account monitors](../../monitors/README.md) through a series of interactive questions.

 Given your answers to those questions (such as which Ethereum addresses to monitor, what to name those addresses, where to find ABI files for those addresses), `chifra` generates the C++ code for both the parsing library needed to monitor the addresses and the code to build an interactive transactional debugging/auditing program.